December 2020 to Ongoing – School Pupils in Osaka are Champions for Avoidable Deaths from Tsunamis

 The case study site for this evidence-based and action-oriented research project is Izumiotsu, a coastline port city in the central part of the Osaka Prefecture.

-20 October 2022: Dr. Hideyuki Shiroshita is organising a Junior Champions’ event which will take place in Japan from 7-10 December 2022.
+20 October 2022: Dr. Hideyuki Shiroshita is organising a Junior Champions’ event which will take place in Japan on 7 December 2022.

 2021: The pupils developed a Tsunami Augmented Reality that entails the residents (at risk community) to learn what will happen when a tsunami occurs at their location.